-AV developed the CNRM-CM6-1D model, made the analysis and wrote the paper, with inputs from RR and RW.
-RR developed the atmospheric set-up to force the atmospheric column model.
-HG and RW brought their expertise in ocean
+Author contributions.
+AV developed the CNRM-CM6-1D model, made the analysis, and wrote the paper, with inputs from RR and RW.
+RR developed the atmospheric setup to force the atmospheric column model.
+HG and RW brought their expertise in ocean processes.

-520 processes.
 YZ and SX developed the atmospheric forcing.
-MNB gathered the atmospheric and turbulent fluxes data and provided expertise on their use.
+MNB gathered the atmospheric and turbulent flux data and provided expertise on their use.